owenosborn/Organelle_M_rootfs/steps.md

 # General

-start with raspbian lite, boot it up so that the resize partition thing happens. then shutdown and create another primary partition with ext4 (give about 4 GB to each) using gparted from another machine.
+start with raspbian lite, boot it up so that the resize partition thing happens (tried to disable this but ran into trouble). then shutdown and create another primary partition with ext4 (give about 4 GB to each) using gparted or whatever from another machine.

 then boot and run raspi-config